Little Burgundy: Transportation

 This neighbourhood is served by the Georges-Vanier station on the Montreal Metro.
 Lionel-Groulx station is also located nearby to the west in Saint-Henri.
 Major thoroughfares are Atwater Avenue, Georges Vanier Boulevard, Guy Street, Saint Antoine Street, Saint Jacques Street, and Notre Dame Street.
 The Ville-Marie Expressway bounds the neighbourhood to the north.

 Education

 The École de technologie supérieure is located in the eastern end of the neighbourhood.
 Many young Francophone teens from the area attend Polyvalente St-Henri which is located in the adjacent neighbourhood of St-Henri, while the Anglophone teens depending on religion attended James Lyng & Westmount High School.

 Recreation and culture

 Sporting facilities include the Centre sportif Georges-Vanier, Parc Oscar-Peterson, and Parc Vinet, and the green spaces along the Lachine Canal.
 A library and cultural centre is located at the corner of Workman and Vinet.
-Several historic sites and buildings are located in the neighbourhood, including the Lachine Canal Natural Historic Site of Canada and its Pointe-des-Seigneurs archeological site and the Negro Community Centre.
+Several historic sites and buildings are located in the neighbourhood, including the Lachine Canal Natural Historic Site of Canada and its Pointe-des-Seigneurs archeological site and the Negro Community Centre (NCC).
+An early Executive Director of the NCC was Stanley Clyke, of Truro, Nova Scotia.